 Was there one thing in particular that made him pack his things and go?

-“My viewpoint on education changed over time," he starts.
+“My viewpoint on education changed over time," he says.
 "I think it really started in 2008 with the economic crash, when things changed drastically and for good.
 Schools and education had already become a business all about money, money, money, numbers, numbers, numbers.
 When the industry you’re providing a service for at the bottom level has gone, or changed, but you’re still churning out more and more designers for no jobs, it’s a problem.
 This is where my understanding of de-growth started, which is kind of like the complete antitheses of what’s going on.
 I knew that if we didn’t change, we would not survive.”

 After years of coming into significant conflict with the Academy establishment and the larger fashion-education industry, Ungless had had enough.
 “Thing is, what I always loved about the Academy was the founding principle of ‘artists for artists,’ which always meant practicing artists and designers in the classroom teaching students, so we all had encouragement to do our own work.
 But then I woke up one day and was like ‘F me’—I’ve been doing this for 29 years and I haven’t time to do my own work.